davidhalter/jedi/docs/docs/features.rst

 https://www.python.org/dev/peps/pep-0484/

-function annotations (python 3 only; python 2 function annotations with comments in planned but not yet implemented)
+function annotations (Python 3 only; Python 2 function annotations with comments in planned but not yet implemented)

 ::